There are three primary ways to reduce the cost of health plans under the Affordable Care Act in Wyoming.

 - $44,120 to $176,480 for a family of 8

-In 2017, the Trump administration decided to end a second type of Affordable Care Act subsidy, called "cost-sharing reductions" or CSRs.
+In 2017, the Trump administration decided to end the second type of Affordable Care Act subsidy, called "cost-sharing reductions" or CSRs.
 These subsidies were paid by the federal government directly to insurers, allowing them to reduce deductibles and co-payments for people with incomes between 100% and 250% of the federal poverty level.

 The good news is that insurers figured out a way to continue to offer CSRs to consumers.
 That means that, in addition to saving money with tax credits, cost-sharing subsidies may help you pay for out-of-pocket costs.
 They also lower the total amount you'd have to pay for health care in a given year.
 (The annual out-of-pocket spending limits for plans offered by Healthcare.gov will vary depending on the type of plan – platinum, gold, silver, or bronze.
 See How Much Does Obamacare Cost in Wyoming?)